 If you plan to have a trichogram test, to ensure an accurate evaluation:

-Trichograms are essentially an examination of the form and structure of the hair, and a quantitative measure of the number of individual hair roots.
+Trichograms essentially examine the form and structure of the hair and gather a quantitative measure of individual hair roots.
 They are helpful in studies on the dynamics of the human follicular cycle and understanding different hair disorders, but such detailed information might not mean so much to the average hair loss patient.
-They’re also becoming less popular with dermatologists, in fact, because of the time it takes to make an assessment.
+They're also becoming less popular with dermatologists, in fact, because of the time it takes to make an assessment.

 Generally, trichograms are not very popular with people who think they might be suffering from hair loss.
 Aside from the slight pain, the loss of the plucked hairs on a regular basis before a condition is diagnosed is not ideal.
 And although trichograms can be used to see how well a hair loss product is performing, some might say plucking the newly grown hairs would be counterproductive.

 The semi-invasive nature of the technique generally makes it unsuitable as a method for the regular follow-up of patients and monitoring their hair growth rate.

 Genetic testing kits have recently been made available that claim to detect if you carry the “balding gene”.
 Supposedly, if the specific gene is present you will have a 60% chance of developing hereditary hair loss by the time you’re 40.
 However, the accuracy of this test is questionable, and it doesn’t take into account hairloss of a non-hereditary nature.
 It is not an effective tool for diagnosing a hair loss condition.

 The easiest, and still effective, method of diagnosing a hair loss problem is a simple visual assessment and consultation conducted by a dedicated specialist.
 This is the method used a Belgravia and is often referred to as a trichocheck.